cocoliliace/peter-parker/README.md

 ![david dependencies](https://img.shields.io/david/chingchang9/peter-parker)
 [![code size](https://img.shields.io/github/languages/code-size/chingchang9/peter-parker)](https://github.com/ChingChang9/peter-parker)

+# I'm working hard to turn this into a CLI app now.
+Please check back in a few days!!
 With great power comes great hentai!
 Peter Parker is a powerful web-crawler that sources your favourite hentai and downloads them as PDFs!